-Arizona will retain 40% of the allowable 15% total for administration, providing the balance 60% of the 15% Admin allocation, and apply the SEEPA allowed exception of up to an additional five percent (5%) of the Sub-grantee award to be used for administration.
+Arizona will retain 7.5% of the allowable 15% for administration and apply the SEEPA allowed exception of up to an additional five percent (5%) of the Sub-grantee award to be used for administration.
 The maximum administrative funding that any Sub-grantee will receive is fifteen percent (15%) of their total awarded allocation.